Drainage Services Department

 In support of “Hong Kong’s Climate Action Plan 2030+” published by the Government in 2017 that encourages extensive use of renewable energy, Drainage Services Department has actively implemented energy-saving initiatives and deployed additional resources in promoting and adopting renewable energy technologies on a wider and larger scale in our existing and new facilities to reduce carbon emissions and protect the environment for achieving sustainable development.

-All the PV panels in the Solar Farm are facing towards South with an inclined angle of 22˚, supported by a concrete base instead of metal framework, as concrete supports provide more protection for the PV panels against strong wind.
+All the PV panels in the major areas are facing towards South with an inclined angle of 22˚, supported by a concrete base instead of metal framework, as concrete supports provide more protection for the PV panels against strong wind.
 Moreover, the concrete supports are simply positioned on the ground by their dead weights to facilitate future relocation and generate less material waste.
 In addition, the solar farm is equipped with an automatic on-line inspection system which will signal the location of malfunctioned PV panels, thereby reducing the difficulty of operation and maintenance.

-Annual electricity generation of the Solar Farm is equivalent to the annual electricity consumption of about 230 households, which helps reduce 770 tonnes carbon dioxide emission per year.
+Annual electricity generation of the Solar Farm is equivalent to the annual electricity consumption of about 360 households, which helps reduce 840 tonnes carbon dioxide emission per year.

 Solar Farm Area B (360° View)